 The CTG for this source category was adopted in 1978.
-District Rule 2.21 was submitted to EPA for approval into the SIP and EPA issued a direct final approval of the rule in
+District Rule 2.21 was submitted to EPA for approval into the SIP and EPA issued a final approval of the rule in 2018.

-2006.
-The District believes that the amended version of this rule that has recently (January 24, 2017) been submitted to EPA is no less stringent than the current federally enforceable version, and therefore meets RACT as well.
 District Rule 2.22 was submitted to EPA for approval into the SIP and a direct final approval was issued by EPA in 2003.
 EPA's approval of rules 2.21 and 2.22 demonstrates that EPA believed that the requirements of the rules were at least as stringent as the requirements of the CTG.
 The District has determined that the requirements of California Health and Safety Code Section 41954 represent RACT for control of VOC during the transfer of organic liquids to bulk plants and terminals, and that Phase I enhanced vapor recovery represents RACT for control of VOC during the transfer of organic liquids to storage tanks at service stations.
 Moreover, the District has determined that California Health and Safety Code Section 41954 and Phase I enhanced vapor recovery are more stringent than the controls suggested in the CTG.